zentrocdot/ComfyUI_Circle_Detection/README.md

 git clone https://github.com/zentrocdot/ComfyUI_Circle_Detection

+#

+Troubleshooting in the node programming and sanitizing up the code.

 ## Remarks

 The first image created is the one, where on can see, which circles are found.
-The seond image looks like a mas, but it is not for the moment.
+The seond image looks like a mask, but it is not for the moment.
 It is still an blank image, where the found circles are filled drawn.
+This changed in version 0.0.0.3.

 ## References